|BOARD OF TRUSTEES|

 Notwithstanding section 8.06, or any other law or rule to the contrary, the official campus student association at each state college or university may fund a program to provide legal counseling and services to students of the state college or university.
 The money shall be from an account of the state college and university activity funds allocated to the student associations or other money assigned to them.

 If a student is absent from a state college or university to participate in a chemical abuse treatment program licensed by the state, the student, upon request, shall remain on the roll in the educational program of the state college or university in which the student is enrolled, according to policies adopted by the board.

 A Southwest Asia veteran who enrolls in a technical college program, and who is a Minnesota resident whose entire education has not included completion of at least one technical college program is eligible for a state grant of $500 per year if the veteran has GI Montgomery Bill benefits, or $1,000 per year if the veteran does not have GI Montgomery Bill benefits, until the veteran has completed the lesser of (1) 115 credits in a technical college program, or (2) one technical college program.
 The grant is based on full-time attendance and shall be prorated if the student is attending less than full time.
-To be eligible for the tuition relief, a veteran must enroll in a technical college within two years of the date of discharge.
+To be eligible for the tuition relief, a veteran who is discharged before July 1, 1993, must enroll in a technical college by July 1, 1995, and a veteran who is discharged on or after July 1, 1993, must enroll in a technical college within two years of the date of discharge.
 All veterans enrolled under this program must maintain a minimum of six credits per quarter.
 Total grants may not exceed the available appropriation.